Lumukso/lumukso/README.md

 The application utilizes external key managers such as Magic.link & web3auth.io to help Lukso universal profile users recover their access using SSO.

-There's also a new concept of "Guardian Invitation" being introduced intro Lumukso's smart contract.
+There's also a new concept of "Guardian Invitation" being introduced into Lumukso's smart contract.
 This concept applies a 2-phase consent flow that requires a signature from invited addresses to confirm their agreement on becoming a guardian.

 ## Workflow